Upper School Curriculum Guide

 This curriculum is carefully designed to establish common vocabulary, instill the Department’s core values, encourage students to become aware of and overcome personal obstacles, and explore students’ untapped potential.
 These classes include:

-- Intro to Theatre
+- Theatre 1

 - Public Speaking

-Upon completion of a core experience course, students can shape the content and trajectory of their course of study in Theater and/or Dance.
+Upon completion of a core experience course, students can shape the content and trajectory of their course of study in Theatre and/or Dance.
 Students are able to construct a sequence of experiential coursework that satisfies their individual interests and passions.
 The student assumes responsibility for crafting a program of study to develop, advocate for, and achieve artistic goals under the guidance of committed faculty mentors.
 These classes include:

 Performance Strand

-- Theatre of the World
+- Theatre 3

 Production and Design Strand